 This is one of our favorite summer crafts because– ICE!
 We live in Texas and it’s hot, these ice blocks are fun to make and break!

-If you’re kiddos enjoyed these kid crafts, be sure to check out my book, Creating Really Awesome Free Things!
+If you need more ideas, check out this post with 20 more kid crafts with things you likely have on hand.
+There’s an entire book dedicated to free kid crafts, if you’re interested, Creating Really Awesome Free Things!
 The book is complete with 100 kid crafts made with everyday household items!